mesosphere/marathon/docs/docs/native-docker-private-registry.md

       -rw------- root/root       114 2015-07-28 01:31 .docker/config.json
     ```

-1. Put the gziped file in location which can be retrieved via mesos/marathon (optional).
+1. Put the archive file in a location that is accessible to your application definition.

     ```bash
     $ cp docker.tar.gz /etc/